wavemaker/docs/learn/how-tos/add-custom-filters.md

 }
 ```

-2. Navigate to the File Explorer and upload the class into src/main/java into the required package.
-After uploading the class click cancel to apply the changes.
+2. Navigate to the File Explorer and upload the class to src/main/java into the required package.
+After uploading the class click Cancel to apply the changes.

 [![CustomFilter_class_upload](/learn/assets/CustomFilterclass_upload.jpg)](/learn/assets/CustomFilterclass_upload.jpg)

-3. Define the above created CustomFilter class bean in **project-user-spring.xml**.
+3. Define the above-created `CustomFilter` class bean in **project-user-spring.xml**.

 ```java
 <bean class="com.filters.CustomFilter" id="customFilter"/>